 - Start with water that is not quite boiling (170–180 degrees).

 - Add a tea bag and steep for 2–4 minutes only.

 - Add a cinnamon stick and a splash of lemon juice for taste.

-- Low-sugar smoothies – Smoothies can fill you up, give you a healthy dose of antioxidants, vitamins and minerals, and also taste delicious.
-But, if you’re not careful, it can increase your blood sugar, give you too much potassium or phosphorus and be very high in calories.
-My favorite smoothie recipe starts with unsweetened Greek yogurt, fresh blueberries, frozen mixed berries and some hemp or flax seeds for extra plant-based protein—delicious!
-If you don’t have to watch your potassium levels, try adding a frozen banana or a fresh orange to mix up the flavor.
+- Low-sugar smoothies: Smoothies can fill you up; give you a healthy dose of antioxidants, vitamins and minerals; and also taste delicious.
+But if you are not careful, it can increase your blood sugar, give you too much potassium or phosphorus and be very high in calories.
+My favorite smoothie recipe starts with unsweetened Greek yogurt, fresh blueberries, frozen mixed berries and some hemp or flax seeds for extra plant-based protein — delicious!
+If you do not have to watch your potassium levels, try adding a frozen banana or a fresh orange to mix up the flavor.

-- Sparkling water – This one is for all the soda lovers who can’t quit carbonation.
+- Sparkling water: This one is for all the soda lovers who cannot quit carbonation.
 Carbonated, or sparkling, water hydrates you just as well as still water does, and it gives you the added bonus of all the bubbly feels.
-It’s the perfect antidote to help you lower your soda intake.
-If you don’t like plain sparkling water, try flavoring it by adding a little fresh lemon juice, a splash of cranberry juice or fresh herbs, like basil or mint.
+It is the perfect antidote to help you lower your soda intake.
+If you do not like plain sparkling water, try flavoring it by adding a little fresh lemon juice, a splash of cranberry juice or fresh herbs, like basil or mint.